-Accent lights are lights used for that extra touch but mostly decorative purposes.
-There you can experiment with, but most wall lighting in this area is received better than overhead lighting.
-You can use these lights to reinforce the colors of your brand as well, but don’t overdo it, or else it will kill the purpose.
+Accent lights are lights used for that extra touch but mostly for decorative purposes.
+There you can experiment with it, but most wall lighting in this area is received better than overhead lighting.
+You can use these lights to reinforce the colors of your brand as well but don’t overdo it, or else it will kill the purpose.

 As a restaurant owner and not an interior designer, you may feel that all these lights are just the same.
 True, there is not much of a difference between the three for the untrained eye, but if misused, the result can be nightmarish.
 This article will help you understand how ambient, task, and accent lighting differ from each other.

 Seating is another unnoticed part of restaurant interior design.
-The type of seats you use impact your customer’s psychology and the experience as well.
-Ever noticed how QSRs like McDonald’s and Subway have seats that are comfortable but not exactly the type you would want to keep sitting on.
+The type of seats you use impacts your customer’s psychology and the experience as well.
+Ever noticed how QSRs like McDonald’s and Subway have seats that are comfortable but not exactly the type you would want to keep sitting on?
 At the same time, they give a very light feeling.
-All this impacts the customers to be fast eaters and not stay.
+All this causes the customers to be fast eaters and not stay.

 On the other hand, Starbucks has comfortable seats, recliners, and sofas that are heavy and cushioned.
 This prompts customers to stay longer and keep ordering more coffee.
 The same can be said for fine dining restaurants.
-Mixing alternate seating methods like swings or hammocks also have the same effect and prompt the customer to relax and stay.
+Mixing alternate seating methods like swings or hammocks also has the same effect and prompts the customer to relax and stay.
 Swings, on the other hand, remind one of childhood and speed.
-This makes the customer sitting on it to order impulsively and eat fast.
+This makes the customer sitting on it order impulsively and eat fast.

 At the same time, it is an intense color, so it is best not to go overboard with it.
 Yellow is a bright color and can bring out people’s appetites by giving a lively feeling to the place.
 Blue, on the other hand, is a suppressant.
 The reason why blue is considered a suppressant is that it relaxes the diners and calms them; hence they order less.